a8ksh4/python_workshop/README.md

 * ...
 Will add more to this list...

 ## Getting Started
 You need a place to run python code and open "ipython notebooks".
+Let us know if you need a laptop to use during class.

 Our recommended mode of work will be in notebooks on google Colab: https://colab.research.google.com/
 * Sign up for a google account if you don't have one.